rurounigit/i2txt2i/README.md

 # i2txt2i
 web app with image to txt to image pipeline

+prototype / template